UCAT

 What is TISC?

 The centre is also responsible for conducting the Special Tertiary Admission Test (STAT), an aptitude test for applicants with an unsatisfactory ATAR, or mature applicants who cannot meet other entry requirements’ and are planning to undertake tertiary education.
-To sit the STAT, you don’t need specific academic knowledge as it only tests your competency to get into tertiary education.
+To sit the STAT, you don’t need any specific academic knowledge as it only tests your competency to get into tertiary education.

 TISC Undergraduate Medicine and its Responsibilities